Human Diastrophism: Synopsis

 The story weaves several narrative threads in the fictional Central American village of Palomar.
 An archaeological excavation team that arrives in Palomar brings a forgotten former resident, Tomaso, who begins serial killing.
 Among the victims are a Swedish archaeologist, the mayor, and his wife.

 The schoolteacher Heraclio introduces modern art to the aspiring artist Humberto, whom he finds secretly sketching the locals.
 This flood of ideas overwhelms Humberto, who feverishly redoubles his artistic efforts.
 He sketches Tomaso's attempted murder of a local girl, but keeps this discovery to himself.
-Police discover the sketches and realize Tomaso is the murder, but a local man, stricken with grief over having murdered his own children, confesses to Tomaso's murders as well.
+Police discover the sketches and realize Tomaso is the murderer, but a local man, stricken with grief over having murdered his own children, confesses to Tomaso's murders as well.
 Humberto confounds the investigation by refusing to testify, asserting his "work speaks for itself".

 Growing personal anxieties lead Luba, the owner of Palomar's bathhouse, to verbally and physically abuse her eldest of her four daughters, Maricela.
 Among the archaeological workers, Luba finds Khamo, with whom she has twice had sexual affairs.
 The pair begin another, cut short when Khamo falls for another woman.
-At the height of her frustrations, she hands over her youngest three daughters to their unknowing biological fathers: Guadalupe to Heraclio, whom Luba had seduced when he was a teenager and whose wife is expecting their own first child; and Doralis and Casimira to Khamo.
+At the height of her frustrations, Luba hands over her youngest three daughters to their unknowing biological fathers: Guadalupe to Heraclio, whom Luba had seduced when he was a teenager and whose wife is expecting their own first child; and Doralis and Casimira to Khamo.